pabloJordan24/lab2-rpc-over-http/solution.md

 # Server

-Use `./gradlew :server:build` to build the server and `./gradlew :server:bootRun` to run the server.
+Use `./gradlew :server:build` to build the server and `./gradlew :server:bootRun` to fire up the server.

 # Client

-Use `./gradlew :client:build` to build the server and `./gradlew :client:bootRun` to run the server.
+Use `./gradlew :client:build` to build the client and `./gradlew :client:bootRun` to fire up the client.

 # Result

+Screen message appearing if everything worked fine:
 ```
 Result of translating [hello] is [hola].
 ```